The elementary construction of formal anafunctors: The bicategory of J -fractions

 The right hand half of this diagram means that $f$ is $\J$-locally split.
-The second point implies that $(\id_x,f)$ is a ff arrow \emph{in the bicategory $K_\J$}, by the existence of the pseudo-retract $(j,g)$ to $(\id_x,f)$.
-Since $A_\J$ is locally fully faithful it reflects ff 1-arrows, hence $f$ is an ff arrow in $K$. \end{proof}
+Since $(\id_x,f)$ is an equivalence it is ff in the bicategory $K_\J$.
+Then as $A_\J$ is locally fully faithful it reflects ff 1-arrows, hence $f$ is ff in $K$.
+Thus $f$ is both $\J$-locally split and ff, hence is in $W_\J$. \end{proof}